RosettaCommons/documentation/rosetta_basics/constraint-file.md

     [[/images/form_2.png]]

+-   `PERIODICBOUNDED period lb ub sd rswitch tag  `
+    * Note: Setting `rswitch` to anything other than 0.5 will create a discontinuity in the derivative. `rswitch` and `tag` should not be treated as optional.

+    A BOUNDED constraint after mapping the measured value to the range -period/2 to +period/2.
+Useful for angle measures centered on zero.

+-   `OFFSETPERIODICBOUNDED offset period lb ub sd rswitch tag  `

+    A BOUNDED constraint, where the measured value is (x - offset) mapped to the range -period/2 to +period/2.
+Useful for angle measures.
+(Note that lb and ub are interpreted after subtraction, so the true range of zero constraint is from lb+offfset to ub+offset.)

 -   `GAUSSIANFUNC mean sd tag`
     * Note: `tag` is NOT optional, as for BoundFunc/BOUNDED.
 If `tag = NOLOG, it triggers some undocumented behavior involving a logarithm of some sort.